JohT/code-graph-analysis-pipeline/domains/external-dependencies/README.md

 # External Dependencies Domain

-This directory contains the implementation and resources for analysing external dependencies within the Code Graph Analysis Pipeline.
+This directory contains the implementation and resources for analyzing external dependencies within the Code Graph Analysis Pipeline.
 It follows the vertical-slice domain pattern: all Cypher queries, Python chart scripts, and report templates needed for this analysis live here.

 ## Entry Points